glowkate/SharkGame/To Do.md

 Crystal Spear        tool for billfish to catch fish, Sandbagging        unlock crab stormgoers,
-Billfish Biology        unlock billfish pairs,~~
-Heavy Sifting        seperate light and heavier sand to make all uses of sand cheaper, Sense of Direction        actually navigate the storm properly, ~~Laser Lenses        use glass bottles to focus lasers to make laser rays cheaper,~~ Crystal Clippers        tool for stormgoers,
+Billfish Biology        unlock billfish pairs,~~ ~~Heavy Sifting        seperate light and heavier sand to make all uses of sand cheaper,~~ (courtesy of Glowkate) Sense of Direction        actually navigate the storm properly, ~~Laser Lenses        use glass bottles to focus lasers to make laser rays cheaper,~~ Crystal Clippers        tool for stormgoers,